compi-migui/tfg-doc/src/md/30_intro.md

 Monopile foundations are typically "composed of a single steel tube pile of diameter of 3 to 8 m"  driven directly into the seabed, and they are usually used at water depths "ranging between 20 to 40 m" [@wu_foundations_2019, p.6].

-A jacket foundation "comprises a space frame structure assembled from steel tubular members, which is usually fabricated in advance by welding on land.
+A jacket support "comprises a space frame structure assembled from steel tubular members, which is usually fabricated in advance by welding on land.
 The jacket is then transported to site, and piled into the seabed" [@wu_foundations_2019, p.7].

 Jacket foundations are the ones studied in this work.

 ### Structural health monitoring in offshore wind turbines
 Structural health monitoring can be defined as a strategy that "aims to give, at every moment during the life of a structure, a diagnosis of the 'state' of the constituent materials, of the different parts, and of the full assembly of these parts constituting the structure as a whole" [@balageas_structural_2010].

-Its prototypical form is a set of sensors that measure physical phenomena (such as acceleration or temperature) and a controller that takes all their signals and reduces them to a diagnosis — whether the structure healthy or damaged.
+Its prototypical form is a set of sensors that measure physical phenomena (such as acceleration or temperature) and a controller that takes all their signals and reduces them to a diagnosis — whether the structure is healthy or damaged.
 One can design such a system to go beyond the healthy/damaged dichotomy, and instead report a more fine grained diagnosis: what is the nature of the detected damage?
 Is it bad enough to necessitate immediate intervention, or can repairs be postponed until regular maintenance operations?

 Such monitoring strategies can go from the very simple to the unimaginably complex.
 Let us imagine, for example, a trivially simple case: monitoring the state of a car's tires with four pressure sensors, one for each.
 If the sensed pressure for a wheel falls within an acceptable range as defined by the car's manufacturer, then it is in a healthy state.
 If it is above that range, the tire is overinflated.
 If it is below, it is underinflated.
 If the pressure reading is at zero (relative to atmospheric pressure) then the tire has blown out.
 Therefore we can diagnose each tire as being healthy or in one of three damaged states using a controller that simply compares one signal's to predetermined values.
 The computational complexity of this strategy is essentially null; a human technician could very easily apply it.